seantywork/seantywork/README.md

 ## Insignificant Reference

-Previously, I have been uploading some none-dev-related matters onto [Medium.com](https://medium.com/@seantywork),
+I am uploading some none-dev-related matters onto [Medium.com](https://medium.com/@seantywork),

-but at some point I thought my life would be better off merging it into this place and did so, because, after all,

-I have to get back here anyway to have some real fun.

 Added to this, I also have a [Linkedin](https://www.linkedin.com/in/sean-taehoon-yoon/) account, but s**t is hardly given to it.